TangiresH/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model 👂 heard
+  - Model 🖐️ used
-  - Modeling
+  - Modeling 🖐️ used
   - Subject domain
-  - Algorithm 👂 heard
+  - Algorithm 🖐️ used
-  - Syntax 👂 heard
+  - Syntax 🖐️ used
-  - Semantics 👂 heard
+  - Semantics 🖐️ used
-  - Abstraction 👂 heard
+  - Abstraction 🖐️ used
-  - Paradigm 👂 heard
+  - Paradigm 🖐️ used
-  - Programm 👂 heard
+  - Programm 🖐️ used
-  - Programming paradigm
+  - Programming paradigm 🖐️ used
-  - Programming language
+  - Programming language 🖐️ used
-  - Contract
+  - Contract 🖐️ used
-  - Module 👂 heard
+  - Module 🖐️ used
-  - Library 👂 heard
+  - Library 🖐️ used
-  - Package
+  - Package 🖐️ used
-  - Component
+  - Component 🖐️ used
-  - Framework
+  - Framework 🖐️ used
-  - Platform
+  - Platform 👂 heard
-  - Source code
+  - Source code 🖐️ used
-  - Object code
+  - Object code 🖐️ used
-  - Machine code
+  - Machine code 🖐️ used
-  - Microcode
+  - Microcode 👂 heard
-  - Software engineering
+  - Software engineering 🖐️ used
-  - Decomposition
+  - Decomposition 🖐️ used
-  - Control flow
+  - Control flow 🖐️ used
-  - Data flow
+  - Data flow 👂 heard
-  - Code reuse
+  - Code reuse 👂 heard
-  - Defensive programming
+  - Defensive programming 👂 heard
   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
-  - Value
+  - Value 🖐️ used
-  - Identifier
+  - Identifier 🖐️ used
-  - Variable
+  - Variable 🖐️ used
-  - Constant
+  - Constant 🖐️ used
-  - Scalar
+  - Scalar 🖐️ used
-  - Literal
+  - Literal 🖐️ used
-  - Expression
+  - Expression 🖐️ used
-  - Heap
+  - Heap 👂 heard
-  - Function
+  - Function 🖐️ used
-  - Procedure
+  - Procedure 🖐️ used
-  - Method
+  - Method 🖐️ used
-  - Class
+  - Class 🖐️ used
-  - Prototype
+  - Prototype 🖐️ used
-  - Event
+  - Event 🖐️ used
-  - Type
+  - Type 🖐️ used
-  - Flag
+  - Flag 🖐️ used
   - Lexical scope
   - Code block
-  - Conditions
+  - Conditions 🖐️ used
-  - Loops
+  - Loops 🖐️ used
-  - Assignment
+  - Assignment 🖐️ used
-  - Regular expression
+  - Regular expression 🖐️ used
-  - Interface
+  - Interface 👂 heard
-  - Namespaces
+  - Namespaces 👂 heard
-  - Call stack
+  - Call stack 👂 heard
-  - Naming conventions
+  - Naming conventions 🖐️ used
-  - Coding conventions
+  - Coding conventions 🖐️ used
-  - Camel case
+  - Camel case 🖐️ used
-  - Snake case
+  - Snake case 🖐️ used
-  - Kebab case
+  - Kebab case 🖐️ used
   - Trailing commas
   - Return early
   - Fail-fast
 - Types
-  - Primitive types
+  - Primitive types 🖐️ used
-  - Reference types
+  - Reference types 🖐️ used
-  - Type systems
+  - Type systems 👂 heard
-  - Strong typing
+  - Strong typing 👂 heard
-  - Weak typing
+  - Weak typing 👂 heard
   - Duck typing
-  - Static typing
+  - Static typing 👂 heard
-  - Dynamic typing
+  - Dynamic typing 👂 heard
   - Nominal typing
   - Structural typing
   - Explicit typing